 12. Cala Millor/Cala Bona, popular beach resort on the east Mallorca

-Cala Millor is in the east of Mallorca, a busy place that attracts more tourists than any other resort in the east.
+Cala Millor is a busy resort that attracts more tourists than any other resort in the east coast of Mallorca.
 Ex-pats enjoy its well-developed infrastructure which appeals to families especially.

 If you want a quieter district and less nightlife, just head for the adjoining Cala Bona with its fishing harbor, promenade, and fine restaurants.